Painting & Photography

 Rosemaling: Os Style

 Rosemaling means "rose painting" in Norwegian, and is done in many styles reflective of specific regions in Norway.
 The Os region in western coastal Norway is known for its fanciful flowers and bright colors, making it quite different from many of the other styles of rosemaling.
-In this course you’ll study and practice basic techniques of this traditional decorative painting style.
+In this course, you’ll study and practice basic techniques of this traditional decorative painting style.
 Plenty of one-on-one instruction is provided.
-Students interested in building an even more solid base of skills are encouraged to pre-register for the optional fourth day of instruction for $50 by selecting the option during registration or by calling North House at 218-387-9762.
 Some rosemaling experience recommended; see Telemark or Valdres courses for beginning levels.
 This course is open to students ages 12+ if accompanied by an adult, or 16+ without.
 This Class will be taught in oils but acrylic painters are welcome.
 Acrylic painters will have to bring their own paints as they will not be available from the instructors.